 Management of risk is overseen by the Board.
-The Audit and Risk Management Committee oversee, review and report back to the Board on the integrity and soundness of the Risk Management Policy and Framework to ensure that it not only identifies and manages risk, but also identifies opportunities for the Group that can create additional value.
+The Audit and Risk Management Committee was disbanded on 28 November 2017 due to scarce Director resources.
+One of its functions, duties and powers is to oversee, review and report back to the Board on the integrity and soundness of the Risk Management Policy and Framework to ensure that it not only identifies and manages risk, but also identifies opportunities for the Group that can create additional value.
+This function, duty and power has been carried out by the Board, pursuant to the Audit and Risk Management Charter, during the reporting period.